Geoff Leigh

 Geoff Leigh (born 5 October 1945) is an English jazz and progressive rock musician, playing primarily soprano saxophone and flute.
 He was a member of the English avant-rock group Henry Cow and founded several bands himself, including Red Balune, Random Bob, Black Sheep, Mirage, and Ex-Wise Heads.

 History

 Early career

 Geoff Leigh's first gigs were with soul music bands in Manchester in 1965, (the beginnings of the Northern soul scene), in clubs such as the Twisted Wheel.
 His professional career began in 1968, touring the United Kingdom and Europe with various jazz-rock-progressive rock groups, mainly Crazy Mabel.
-In 1969 he joined Gerry Fitzgerald's band Mouseproof, which introduced Leigh to the budding Canterbury scene and musicians like Daevid Allen, Kevin Ayers, and Robert Wyatt.
+In 1969 he joined G. F. Fitzgerald's band Mouseproof, which introduced Leigh to the budding Canterbury scene and musicians like Daevid Allen, Kevin Ayers, and Robert Wyatt.

 Henry Cow

 In the early 1970s Leigh performed with Henry Cow on several occasions; he had known the band's drummer Chris Cutler from school.
 Leigh accepted Henry Cow's invitation to join the band in 1972, and he played on their first album Legend (1973).
 After a tour of the Netherlands at the end of 1973 he left the band, as he preferred playing composed over improvised music.
 The band's timeline of its history in the 1991 CD of Legend stated that Leigh left because he was "apparently unhappy with [the] increasingly total & scheduled group life."

 As Henry Cow were signed to Virgin Records at the time, Leigh took advantage of Virgin's network of artists and performed and recorded with a number of their musicians and groups, including Slapp Happy and Hatfield and the North.

 In November 1973, Leigh participated in a live-in-the-studio performance of Mike Oldfield's Tubular Bells for the BBC, with Mick Taylor, Steve Hillage and members of Henry Cow, Gong and Soft Machine.
 It was released on Oldfield's Elements DVD.
 He also guested on Henry Cow's album In Praise of Learning (1975).